‘Monster’ storm expected to impact Yadkin County | Yadkin Ripple

 There are no official evacuation orders in place at this time in the county, but Vestal said it is of utmost importance that people be aware of where they live and if the have seen flooding near their homes in the past, they should make plans now to move vehicles and other belongings out of the path of the flood zone.

+Outdoor furniture should be secured in a location where it won’t blow away or possibly blow into windows and break them.
+Vestal added pets should be secured as well so that thunder and lightening wouldn’t frighten them and cause them to run away.

+“Another reminder is don’t use charcoal grills, camps stoves or any of those types of things to prepare meals indoors,” Vestal said.
+“You need to go somewhere it’s well ventilated to use those types of cooking devices, because they’re not meant to be inside, and please don’t use generators inside because we don’t want anybody to have carbon monoxide poisoning.”

-Yadkin County could begin to see the effects of Hurricane Florence as early as tomorrow with breezy conditions and some rainfall, but the brunt of the storm is expected to impact area residents on Friday and throughout the weekend, Vestal said.
+Yadkin County could begin to see the effects of Hurricane Florence by Thursday with breezy conditions and some rainfall, but the brunt of the storm is expected to impact area residents on Friday and throughout the weekend, Vestal said.

 Though not as vulnerable as coastal areas, Hurricane Florence is expected to cause significant issues throughout the state.
 Problems in the county may include flash flooding of creeks and streams that could impact roads, homes and businesses; river flooding, wind damage to homes, trees and power lines; increased risk for tornadoes and extended power outages.